alonitac/DevOpsBootcampUPES/projects/app_development_I/README.md

 ### The `yolo5` service

-[Yolo5](https://github.com/ultralytics/yolov5) is a state-of-the-art object detection model that stands for "You Only Look Once".
+[Yolo5](https://github.com/ultralytics/yolov5) is a state-of-the-art object detection model.
 It is known for its high accuracy and real-time performance, allowing for efficient detection of objects in images and videos.
 You'll work with a lightweight model that can detect 80 objects while it's running on your poor machines (on CPU instead GPU).

 This service files are under the `yolo5` directory.
 Take a look at the provided `Dockerfile`, it's already implemented for you, no need to touch.
 The built image is based on the [yolo5](https://hub.docker.com/r/ultralytics/yolov5) image, which contains most of what you need.
 The only thing we add is some Python wrapper which allows sending images for prediction over HTTP (based on Flask, again...).

+The app should store client images (both original and predicted) in Amazon S3.
+In order to do so, you should implement the `TODO` specified in `app.py` file.

 Build and run this image, while publishing port `8081`.
 Once the image was built successfully, and the container is running, you can communicate with the microservice directly by: